 I was a broken man, bound by chains of depression, alcohol, gambling, and feelings of worthlessness.
-But the risen Lord helped me overcome all of that when I opened up and became brutally honest with Him, giving him my burdens and laying everything at His feet.
-Then I was truly filled with His peace and rest.
+But the risen Lord helped me overcome all of that when I opened up and became brutally honest with him.
+I gave him my burdens and laid everything at his feet.
+Then I was truly filled with his peace and rest.
 He has become my anchor and the solid ground upon which I stand.

 We can say along with Paul: “The life you see me living is not 'mine,' but it is lived by faith in the Son of God, who loved me and gave himself for me.”
 (Galatians 2:20b MSG)

-Jesus says His purpose is to bring us life (John 10:10).
-In His death and resurrection He has fulfilled this purpose.
-Let the Father continue to raise you from your brokenness into His glory and from your weakness into His strength.
-Rest in the near and intimate presence of God and let Him breathe new life into you today.
+Jesus says his purpose is to bring us life (John 10:10).
+In his death and resurrection he has fulfilled this purpose.
+Let the Father continue to raise you from your brokenness into his glory, from your weakness into his strength.
+Rest in the near and intimate presence of God.
+Let him breathe new life into you today.

 Heavenly Father, take these broken parts of me, I lay them at your feet Lord.
-I surrender everything to You.
+I surrender everything to you.
 Heal my shame and free me from fear.
 May they be buried forever.
-Fill me today powerfully with Your Spirit; raise me into new life by Your grace and mercy.
-I chose to come into your presence and be intimate with You.
+Fill me today powerfully with your Spirit; raise me into new life by your grace and mercy.
+I chose to come into your presence and be intimate with you.
+Thank you, Jesus.

-What parts of your life do you need to let God bury so that He may create new life in you?
-Take these parts to Him in prayer right now.
+Today's Challenge: What parts of your life do you need to let God bury so that he may create new life in you?
+Take these parts to him in prayer right now.
 Lay them at the cross.